CloudRepublic/cloudrepublic-blog/source/_posts/azure-purview.md

 <img src="/images/azure-purview/configuration.png" />

 In the Configuration tab, there are a few new options.
-As Azure Purview is still in preview, not much is known about what the platform sizing, catalog options and data insights settings mean (the learn more button only points to the pricing).
+As Azure Purview is still in preview, so not much is known about what the platform sizing, catalog options and data insights settings change (the learn more button only points to the pricing).

-However, knowing that Azure Purview focuses on doing scans, we can conclude that platform size might have something to do with scanning frequency and the number of scans you can perform.

-Under the catalog category, there are two options (which are greyed out due to it being in preview).
-Here you can select which one is relevant for your implementation.
-The two options as of writing this blog are:

-- Sources registration, automated scans and data discovery
-- Business glossary and lineage visualization

-The last category, **Data insights**, is about creating statistics and analytics for all the data that you scanned.

 After configuring the settings, you can create the resource.